Twins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Twins have a record of 4-5.
+- In 10 games as the favorite over the last 10 matchups, the Twins have a record of 5-5.

 - The Twins have not played a game with a spread over their last 10 outings.